Built in the 1930s, this old Pacific rail line once

 We invented a new term that day: bushpacking.
-Our credo: "you don't have to ride a bike, but you must bring one".
-The bike was useful in helping me navigate steep climbs on foot, , and it also made a nice water and snack carrier.
+Our credo: "we don't ride bikes, we carry them!".
+The bike was actually pretty useful in helping me navigate steep climbs on foot and it made for a nice water and snack carrier.
 Otherwise, it was almost completely useless on this epic adventure.
 The word epic is often overused, but in the case of this particular adventure, it felt perfectly appropriate.

 One rider carried a machete, but the woods were too thick for it.
-We scrambled and rested, scrambled and rested.
+We'd scramble and rest and repeat over and over.
 One treacherous creek crossing featured a deeper than apparent current that almost took my bike away, and gave me a bloody ankle.

 After the creek, we encountered a steep muddy cliff.
-We just stood there and looked at it.
+We stood there and looked at it for a whle.
 How could we turn back?
 I didn't want to do all of that hard stuff again!
 We spied a knotted rope, tied to a tree near the top and decided to give it a try.
 At that point, our group was split up and there were just two of us.
-I was able (barely!) to scramble up the cliff to reach the rope.
+I was able to scramble up the cliff and reach the rope.
 Once I got the rope, I felt like a junior high student in gym class, but with more on the line than potential humiliation.
-Once at the top, I was able to hang on to the rope and grab my bicycle as it was handed up.
+Finally at the top, I was able to hang on to the rope and grab my bicycle as it was handed up.
 Next, my friend, a tall guy with a big bike, handed his bike up.
 I was able to put the rope through his front wheel and just hold it while he scrambled up to help me retrieve his machine.

 This entire operation took around 45 minutes.
 We laid at the top exhausted and covered in mud and sweat.
 Just then, we heard people clapping.
 Some hikers on the other side of the river must have spectated our entire ridiculous ascent.